tinamengxq/GDIM32-Final/README.md

 **What I mainly did:**
-1. I implemented and refined the first-person mouse look system in the Plyaer script.
+1. I implemented and refined the first-person mouse look system in the Player script.
    This included:

    - Enabling full 360° horizontal rotation